 “What’s Chris Been Up To?” is a free monthly newsletter.
-To gain access to bonus content including BROMAs, TOMAs, travel updates, AMAs, What Makes this Book Great?, and a monthly open thread where you can interact with the Tangentially Speaking community (featuring the best advice you’ve ever received this month), please consider becoming a paid subscriber for $5/month or $50/year (which is less than a buck a week!).
+To gain access to bonus content including BROMAs, TOMAs, travel updates, AMAs1, What Makes this Book Great?, and a monthly open thread where you can interact with the Tangentially Speaking community (featuring the best advice you’ve ever received this month), please consider becoming a paid subscriber for $5/month or $50/year (which is less than a buck a week!).
 If you’ve already subscribed, muchas gracias!

 Hey guys.
 Well, I took a month off.
 It wasn’t planned, but so much stuff was coming at me in the physical world that the writing/podcasting thing was out of reach for a while.
 Here’s what I learned: